-Professor Michael Cohen is the Director of the Studley Graduate Program in International Affairs (SGPIA) of The New School, a multi-disciplinary Master’s degree program focused on developing countries.
+Michael Cohen is Professor of International Affairs, Studley Graduate Program in International Affairs (SGPIA), Milano School of International Affairs, Management, and Urban Policy of The New School, a multi-disciplinary Master’s degree program focused on developing countries.
 Started in 2001, the SGPIA currently has 400 graduate students from 62 countries, offers 75 courses each semester in subjects related to poverty and inequality, economic management, cities and urbanization, governance and human rights, and conflict and security.
 In its tenth year, the SGPIA has already graduated 550 students who are working in development organizations around the world.

 George Biddle, Member, Board of Governors, The New School for Public Engagement (NSPE)